-You can find single, double, manual, and electric pumps on the market.
+You can find single, double, manual pumps, and electric pumps on the market.
 An electric variant is more time-efficient than a single pump or a manual one.

 It is rhythmic, so you can have controlled suction to help keep the milk flowing, and it allows you to multitask, thanks to its hands-free option, which makes the most sense for most moms.